The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Data

 \subsection{SDSS CMASS Galaxy Sample}

-Similar to luminous red galaxies (LRGs), the target selection of CMASS galaxies is based on colors from the imaging survey of SDSS.
-However, the selection cuts for the CMASS sample is fainter and bluer than those of the LRG sample.
+Similar to LRGs, the target selection of CMASS galaxies is based on colors from the imaging survey of SDSS.
+However, the selection cuts for the CMASS sample are fainter and bluer than those of the LRG sample.
 The CMASS sample is approximately stellar mass limited and covers a redshift range of $z\sim0.43-0.7$.
-For more details see, e.g., \cite{dawson_schlegel_2013}; \cite{guo_zehavi_2013}; \cite{maraston_2013}; \cite{ross_beutler_2017}.
+For more details, see, e.g., \cite{dawson_schlegel_2013}, \cite{guo_zehavi_2013}, \cite{maraston_2013}, \cite{ross_beutler_2017}.

 The original spectroscopic CMASS sample can be downloaded from: {\tt https://data.sdss.org/sas/dr12/boss/lss/}.
-For this work we focus only on data from the SDSS North Cap ($100\le\rm{RA}\le270$), exclude the South Cap, and use the galaxy catalog 'galaxy\_DR12v5\_CMASSLOWZTOT\_North.fits'.
-To minimize possible effects of redshift evolution in the clustering signal, we limit the sample in redshift range by using only spectroscopic identified CMASS galaxies with $0.44<z<0.64$.
-To minimize systematic uncertainties and facilitate interpretation, we require that the galaxy tracer set (CMASS) exhibits a constant clustering strength over the full redshift range of interest.
+For this work, we focus only on data from the SDSS North Cap ($100\le\rm{R.A.}\le270$), exclude the South Cap, and use the galaxy catalog ``galaxy\_DR12v5\_CMASSLOWZTOT\_North.fits''.
+To minimize possible effects of redshift evolution in the clustering signal, we limit the sample in redshift range by using only spectroscopically identified CMASS galaxies with $0.44<z<0.64$.
+To minimize systematic uncertainties and facilitate interpretation, we require the galaxy tracer set (CMASS) to exhibit a constant clustering strength over the full redshift range of interest.
 Galaxy clustering studies (e.g., \citealt{meneux_guzzo_2009}, \citealt{lawsmith_eisenstein_2017}) show that the clustering strength depends on stellar mass in particular for red galaxies.
 Thus, restricting the stellar mass range will lead to a nearly constant clustering strength in a narrow redshift range.